nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 --------------------------------

 1. The units attribute on a variable element MUST be a valid units reference.
-The target of this units reference is referred to in as the variable units, and the corresponding base units reduction is referred to as the variable base unit reduction.
+The target of this units reference is referred to as the variable units, and the corresponding base units reduction is referred to as the variable base unit reduction.